gpergrossi/story-game/README.md

 through plot lines in smaller groups or alone.

 ### Plans
-In this section I will keep note about currently planned features
+In this section I will keep notes on currently planned features

 #### Basic Functionality
 - [ ] Single user can connect, choose a name, and read through a story, no choices.